 The Art of Custom Built Small Ships in Croatia

 This tradition goes back many generations for a lot of Croatian families, and is often a way of life.
-In order to get a glimpse of the shipbuilding process itself, we had a chat with those who build the ships from start to finish to find out what makes this process so unique.Embed this image on your website – Just copy this code and insert it onto your site!
+In order to get a glimpse of the shipbuilding process itself, we had a chat with those who build the ships from start to finish to find out what makes this process so unique.Table of contents

 Shipbuilding in Croatia is more than just a business; it means love and dedication over the course of many years.
 Those who started the process of shipbuilding many generations ago, now find it difficult to believe that their ships are in such high demand within the tourist industry, and that their dedication and hardwork has created such unique vessels.
 Nowadays, families hand down their tips and tricks to their children, so that the next generation can continue the local shipbuilding traditions.
 Each shipbuilding family takes great pride in their hard work and the outcome is both impressive and luxurious.